Glacier National Park

 Visit in Fall:

 September after the extremely busy Labor Day weekend is an excellent time: Less crowds, still snow free areas and pleasant temperatures.
-The GTTS Road is still open and most services are available until mid-September, some until the end of the month.
+The GTTS (Going-to-the-Sun) Road is still open and most services are available until mid-September, some until the end of the month.
 The first half of September is already significantly less busy compared to July and August.
 However, not super quiet: Try to start your activities early (see below) and go mid-week if possible.
 It’s even quieter and still pleasant temperature wise from mid-September until mid-October.
 An excellent time for hiking.
 However, hotels, lodges and cabins in the park are closed by the end of September.
-Solution in October: Lodging outside the park in West Glacier Lodging (Glacier Highland) If you consider visiting in spring to avoid the crowds: Not recommended for hiking adventures.
+Solution in October: Lodging outside the park in West Glacier Lodging (Glacier Highland) If you consider visiting in spring to avoid the crowds: It's not recommended for hiking adventures.
 The temperatures are often pleasant but the trails are snow covered well into June.

-If you only can or want to visit in the summer, getting out early is the best way to avoid crowds.
+If you want to visit in the summer, getting out early is the best way to avoid crowds.
 Even on popular hiking trails like Highline or Grinnel Glacier Trail you won’t see many others during peak season if you start your hike at or before 8 a.m.
 One visitor reported that he started the hike to Grinnel Glacier in August 2017 at 7 a.m. and had the whole trail for himself.
 On the way back about 200 people passed.
-Your scenic drive should begin even earlier if possible.
+Your scenic drive on the GTTS should begin even earlier if possible.
 Usually it starts to get busy around 9 a.m on GTTS Road in the summer months.

 Alternatively begin your activites late.
 Start hiking between 4 and 5 p.m.
 Although only shorter hikes are possible at that time, the trails are much quieter.
 The best short hikes include Hidden Lake Overlook at Logan Pass, Redrock Falls and Virigina Falls.
 Starting your scenic drive later is a great option as well: On the GTTS Road it’s beginning to thin out around 4 p.m.
 Tip: Have a late lunch or an early diner between 3 and 4 p.m., as it’s much easier to get a seat at that time Then start your scenic drive on GTTSR.